 Born: 1861; Died: 1943; Married: Esther Wall

 Alexander Warwick came from Braidwood, where his father, John, had combined blacksmithing and work as a teamster along the Braidwood to Nelligen Road.
-By 1878 his father bought the Canberra blacksmith’s shop (located near St John’s), which doubled up as the local post office.
+John Warwick was married to Rebecca [nee Fairley], and another of their sons, Frederick Warwick, was also well known in the Canberra district.
+By 1878 his father John had bought the Canberra blacksmith’s shop (located near St John’s), which doubled up as the local post office.

 Although he must have learned his trade at his father’s anvil, Alexander Warwick seems to have been employed as a junior smith in Queanbeyan, as this is his address at the time of his marriage to Esther Wall in 1888.
 It is thought that he was employed by Charles Hawes at the corner of Crawford and Morrisett Streets in the late 1880s.

 In 1889, Alexander Warwick was keen to set out in business on his own.
 When the Currans left the Ginninderra Blacksmith's Workshop, he saw his opportunity.
 Through Esther, he was related to the Hatch and Curran families.
 He and George Curran had married two first cousins: Esther Wall and Mary Ann Hatch.
 The connection may seem tenuous today, but these kinships tended to be much more significant in the tight-knit communities such as Ginninderra in late nineteenth century.
 It suggests that he was already very familiar with the Ginninderra workshop through family connections.